whorvath2/um_mcc_ui/README.md

 To build and run the applications manually, you will need the current release of [Python](https://www.python.org/downloads/) and [NodeJS](https://nodejs.org/en/download/).
-After they are installed, open a terminal session in this directory, install the API, then run both the API and the UI:
+After they are installed, open a terminal session in this directory, then run both the API and the UI:

 ```
 # Create and activate a virtual python environment